patricktraitz/Portfolio-Practice-Performance-Report/README.md

 It is not a like for like representation, as I did change the appearance of some visuals and titles to suit my liking.

-Attached below is the link to the YouTube video with step-by-step instructions on how to create your own variation of this project
+Attached below is the link to the YouTube video with step-by-step instructions on how to create your own variation of this project.

 https://www.youtube.com/watch?v=BLxW9ZSuuVI